biotecnologiamicrobianaunalmed/Plant-Virus-Detection-Pipeline/README.md

 Before downloading the files make sure you meet the essential [prerequisites](#Prerequisites), i.e. **Python** and **BLAST**.
 If you want to generate a graphic report in html format, you must also meet the additional prerequisites.

-You can obtain the detection package in its compressed version [here](https://drive.google.com/drive/folders/1gk9KyMXeIE7wy1GjyiTgrEwD9sDhsASA?usp=sharing).
+You can obtain the detection package in its compressed version at the following [link](https://drive.google.com/drive/folders/1gk9KyMXeIE7wy1GjyiTgrEwD9sDhsASA?usp=sharing).
 It contains the run and graph scripts, the databases and a test file.

 Once the download is complete, locate the file in your preferred folder and unzip it; when you do this you will find the following structure: